AndreHolzer/Metapolish/README.md

 ## Citation

-**If you use or adopt this pipeline for your analysis, cite it as follows :**
+**If you use this pipeline for your analysis, please don't forget to cite:**

 **DOI: …**